mesako/SABERWest2023/docs/550-packages.md

 ## Packages - install and use

-Let’s take a look at your code from the last few days.
+Think about sharing your code from the last few days.
 How would you share this with the other people in the course?
+Can they use it easily and flexibly to handle lots of different problems?

 R, like other languages, is built on a package system - if you wrap up your code in particular expected ways and put it in particular expected places,